techbabette/libraryBackend/README.md

 Replace <production_env_source> with the source of the production environment you want to use

+## Monitoring

+[This playbook](https://github.com/techbabette/libraryBackend/blob/dev/playbooks/install_prometheus_exporter.yml) installs a prometheus node exporter and a [systemd service](https://github.com/techbabette/libraryBackend/blob/dev/playbooks/templates/nodeexporter.service) to control it.

+The node exporter service starts as soon as it is installed and whenever the server it's on restarts.

 ### CI/CD

 Every release is followed by a redeployment to production